Sundance Mountain Resort In The NewsRead More!

 Sunrise skinning to start your morning.

-Beginning March 1, 2026, we're pleased to offer uphill skiing in the mornings here at Sundance Mountain Resort from 6am-8:45am.
+We're pleased to now offer uphill skiing in the mornings here at Sundance Mountain Resort from 6am-8:45am.
 Skinning uphill on touring skis or a splitboard is an excellent workout, with a delightful groomer ride back down—made all the more beautiful by the morning sun rising over Mt.
 Timpanogos.
 We recommend making a full morning of it by sticking around for a breakfast bite at the Deli or mountain skillet at Foundry Grill.

 Read on to learn the ins and outs of uphill skiing at Sundance Resort.
 This is a new offering, so it's important to become familiar with the rules to uphold a safe and fun experience.